bucaps/marss-riscv/README.md

 By default, the simulator will boot in "snapshot" mode, meaning it will **not** retain the file system changes after it is shut down.
 In order to persist the changes, pass `-rw` command line argument to the simulator.
 MARSS-RISCV comes with 2 DRAM memory models: Basic and DRAMSim2.
 To specify which memory model to use, run MARSS-RISCV with command line option `-mem-model` and specify either `base` or `dramsim2`.
 For DRAMSim2, the paths to `ini` and `system ini file` can be specified in `config.cfg` file.

 It may also be desirable to grow the userland image (has roughly 200MB of available free space by default).
-More information about how to grow it can be found in the `readme.txt` file which comes with the images.
+More information about how to grow it can be found in the `readme.txt` file which comes with the [images archive](http://cs.binghamton.edu/~marss-riscv/marss-riscv-images.tar.gz).

 By default, guest boots in emulation mode.
 To start in simulation mode run with `-simstart` command line option.